ibm-cloud-docs/ContinuousDelivery/troubleshoot_delivery_pipeline.md

 Your firewall must be configured to allow the {{site.data.keyword.deliverypipeline}} to communicate with environments that are behind a firewall.
 {: tsCauses}

 You can update your firewall configurations to allow the {{site.data.keyword.deliverypipeline}} to access resources that are behind the firewall.
-Use the following subnet ranges, for your specific region.
+Use the [{{site.data.keyword.cis_short_notm}} allowlist](/docs/cis?topic=cis-cis-allowlisted-ip-addresses) and the following subnet ranges, for your specific region.
 {: tsResolve}

 ```text